MicrosoftDocs/Hololens/hololens/includes/options-overview.md

 # [HoloLens 2 with Dynamics 365 Remote Assist](#tab/remoteassist)
+**HoloLens 2 with Dynamics 365 Remote Assist** - Get started on day one with HoloLens 2 and the ultimate mixed reality communication app from Microsoft, available together.
+Help your whole company be more productive and innovate with more purpose.
+Experience mixed reality now with Dynamics 365 and solutions from industry partners.

 HoloLens 2 devices have [3 different options](https://www.microsoft.com/en-us/hololens/buy) that buyers can choose from.
 Each of these options includes the HoloLens 2 device, and two of these purchasing options also include other benefits that come with the device.
 This article will give an overview of the steps you can take to get started with your HoloLens 2.

 - **HoloLens 2 (device only)** - HoloLens 2 offers the most comfortable and immersive mixed reality experience available — enhanced by the reliability, security, and scalability of cloud and AI services from Microsoft.